jakebeamish/Penplotting.js/README.md

 ## Features

 - A Sketch class to contain everything needed to create and render the SVG
-- 2D Vector class for geometry
+- 2D Vector and Line classes for geometry
-- Line class for drawing lines
 - A seedable PRNG with helper functions:
     - Random integer in range
     - Random float in range